Queer Feminist Art!

 Feminine Moments, the visibility project and queer feminist art resource site grew out of isolation; my isolation, not having had a network as a lesbian and as an emerging artist in the 1990s in Aarhus, Denmark; not knowing how to create an in-person network as my local LGBTQ community was small in the early 2000s.
 Back then there was little to no awareness about queer art.
 Making a website, and disseminating knowledge and pieces of art news in this way was an attractive option.
 The Internet seemed to be an egalitarian tool; I had found a new voice.
 I could have my say in the internationally male-dominated art world by highlighting queer feminist art projects on the Internet.

 I publish posts and articles about contemporary queer feminist artists and our female ancestors.
 My aim as an editor is to present the creative worlds of self-identified queer feminist artists as well as to highlight contemporary artists’ artworks, projects, or art events.
 The living artists know best how to describe their works of art, and I love publishing artists’ statements, images and video presentations by the artists themselves on the art blog.
-I welcome collaborations and have a running open call for materials in 2023-2024.
+I welcome collaborations and have a running open call for materials.

 Two decades later, I am still as curious as I was in the early days of the project about where my queer feminist art research will take me next, and I am grateful to all the women artists who have contributed to Feminine Moments’ art blog throughout the years.
 The art blog has grown into a wonderful queer feminist art archive.
 To explore the archive just click on the artist’s name tag or browse an art category archive page.